-Paul O'Shea was appointed as President of the Company in December 2016, when he was also named Executive Chairman of StarStone.
+Paul O'Shea was appointed as President of the Company in December 2016.
 He previously served as Executive Vice President and Joint Chief Operating Officer of the Company since our formation in 2001, and has also been a director throughout this time.
 He leads our mergers and acquisitions operations, including overseeing our transaction sourcing, due diligence, and negotiations processes.
-In 1994, Mr. O'Shea joined Dominic F. Silvester in the run-off business venture in Bermuda, and he served as a director and Executive Vice President of Enstar Limited, which is now a subsidiary of the Company, from 1995 until 2001.
+In 1994, Mr. O'Shea joined Dominic Silvester in his run-off business venture in Bermuda, and he served as a director and Executive Vice President of Enstar Limited, which is now a subsidiary of the Company, from 1995 until 2001.
 Prior to co-founding the Company, he served as the Executive Vice President, Chief Operating Officer and a director of Belvedere Group/Caliban Group from 1985 until 1994.